 In November 2012, Holloway joined Crystal Palace following the departure of Dougie Freedman and successfully guided them back to the Premier League after defeating Watford in the play-offs.

-Unfortunately after a terrible start to the 2013-14 Premier League season Holloway left the club by mutual respect in November 2013 and was subsequently replaced by Tony Pulis.
+Unfortunately after a terrible start to the 2013-14 Premier League season Holloway left the club by mutual respect in the November and was subsequently replaced by Tony Pulis.

-After only two months out, Ian Holloway was back in football replacing Steve Lomas in the Millwall hot seat in January 2014.
+After only two months out, he was back in football replacing Steve Lomas in the Millwall hot seat in January 2014.

 After saving the club from relegation from the Championship in his first season he was sacked from the club in March 2015 after a difficult second season with the team lying second from bottom after five defeats in six games.